sthapa411/sthapa411.github.io/README.md

 # sthapa411.github.io
 What changes I made to my homework html files -
 I linked the html file to the corresponding css file so that the content of my website would be more appealing because of the different style that a css file would allow me to apply to my website.
-Such as adding image, background of the webpage, its color, size of different elements and their placement.
+Such as adding image size, background of the webpage, its color, size of different elements and their placement.
 I added "alt" for the images for that file as it was missing.

 For CSS file -